andrewenvironmental/ace26-genai/notebooks/README.md

 The notebook avoids hard-coded secrets.
 Use environment variables, prompted keys, explicit bearer tokens, or Azure CLI tokens in a local Jupyter environment.

+For normal workshop delivery, use the Azure-hosted public web app and the docs under `../docs/`.

-For the workshop fallback flow, see `docs/colab-fallback.md`.
+For the last-resort notebook flow, see `../docs/colab-fallback.md`.